 Taking Therapy Out of the Lab and Into the Real World

-BCI has also paved the way for incredible advances in the field of therapy for people with physical or cognitive disabilities that only a decade ago might have seemed like science fiction.
+BCI has also paved the incredible advances in the field of therapy for people with physical or cognitive disabilities.
+Only a decade ago, it might have seemed like science fiction.
 The only trouble is that most of these important and effective cutting-edge therapeutic tools need to be used in labs or clinical offices.
 With EMOTIV headsets, BCI can be used in the home and in other real-life environments to increase access to innovative therapies.
 For example, take a look at BCI4Kids Calgary.

 What makes this so groundbreaking?
 Just ask John’s father, Kurt Soparlo.
 “The kids get to experience something they otherwise would not get the opportunity to do.
 It is new, fun, exciting, challenging, rewarding and so much more,” he says.
 “In terms of the real world, the possibilities are endless.
 To think that real-life applications could be implemented gives many of these kids hope.
 In most situations, independence is one thing that is lacking.
 With this technology and EMOTIV, that gap now has a bridge.”